koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

 ​
 - Start the interactive text interface for setup using `sudo rock tui` ​
 - Select "Select Interfaces".
-This allows you to choose which interface that you will manage and capture with.
+This allows you to choose which interface you will manage and capture with.
 ​
-- Choose you management interface
+- Choose your management interface
 ​
-- Choose you capture interface(s).
+- Choose your capture interface(s).
 ​
 > NOTE: Any interface you set for capture will spawn a Bro/Zeek, Suricata, and FSF process.
-So if you don't intend on using the interface do not set it for capture.
+So if you don't intend on using the interface, do not set it for capture.
 ​

 - You will then be forwarded to the interface summary screen. make sure all the things are to your satisfaction ​
-- Once it has returned to the installation setup screen then choose the  "Offline/Online" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Offline/Online" installation option.
 This tells the installation playbook where to pull the packages.
-As these kits are meant to be offline we will choose the offline installation option.
+As these kits are meant to be offline, we will choose the offline installation option.
 ​
 - Choose "No" for the offline installation.
 ​
-- Once it has returned to the installation setup screen then choose the  "Choose Components" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose Components" installation option.
 ​
 - Here is where you decide what capabilities your sensor will have.
-If you are low on resources the the recommendation is to disable docket and stenographer.
-Otherwise just enable everything.
+If you are low on resources, the recommendation is to disable docket and stenographer.
+Otherwise, just enable everything.
 ​
 ​
-- Once it has returned to the installation setup screen then choose the  "Choose enabled services" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose enabled services" installation option.
 This needs to match the installed components unless you have a specific reason to do so.
 ​
 - This will write the config to the ansible deployment script.
 ​
-- Once it has returned to the installation setup screen then choose the  "Run Installer" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Run Installer" installation option.
 ​
 ​
 **It should complete with no errors**